Timm-png/DinoCpp/README.md

 # The project is closed.
-Because the mistake is not fixed
+Because the bug is not fixed

 ## DinoCPP